OpenGPTX/docs/metadata/README.md

 ## Programming language

 Since we heavily rely on Spark as a distributed compute engine to process the datasets, at a first glance it looks like it should be also used for metadata management.
 But it has a lot disadvanatges by design.
-Writing JSON with spark by using `dataframe.write.json("metadata.json")` actually write JSONL and not JSON which makes it harder to read the file with other languages.
+Writing JSON with spark by using `dataframe.write.json("metadata.json")` actually writes JSONL and not JSON which makes it harder to read the file with other languages.
 There are ways (like [here](https://stackoverflow.com/questions/58238563/write-spark-dataframe-as-array-of-json-pyspark) and [here](https://stackoverflow.com/questions/48503419/spark-dataframe-serialized-as-invalid-json)) to workaround this but it is quite complex and not that easy to understand.

 However, we are already close to Python due to using PySpark to execute Spark.
 Python can easily process JSON and can easily upload files onto S3.